cado-security/product-help/docs/cado/discovery-import/google-workspace-logs.md

 The Cado platform supports the acquisition and processing of Google Workspace logs.
 Activity logs from various Google Workspace applications can be captured, as listed [here](https://developers.google.com/admin-sdk/reports/reference/rest/v1/activities).

-Note: This feature is currently in Beta.
-To use it, enable the "SaaS Imports" feature on the **/settings/experiments** page.

 Before importing Google Workspace logs into Cado, follow these steps:

 1. Ensure that **Workspace API access** for your Google Cloud project is enabled (Admin SDK API access).